VictoriaShays/Sports-Sales2022/README.md

 # Sports-Sales2022
-(Dataset and SQL queries files are attached)
+(Dataset, SQL queries files, dashboard images are attached)

 In this financial analysis project, I performed exploratory analysis to gain insights on revenue, profit, and customer satisfaction.